Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

   (or :menuselection:`Armature --> Parent --> Clear Parent...`).
   In the small *Clear Parent* menu that pops up, choose *Clear Parent* to completely free all selected bones, or *Disconnect Bone* if you just want to break their connections.
-- In the *Buttons* window, *Armature Bones* panel, for each selected bone, you can select no parent in the *Parent* drop-down list of its sub-panel, to free it completely.
+- In the Properties editor, *Armature Bones* panel, for each selected bone, you can select no parent in the *Parent* drop-down list of its sub-panel, to free it completely.
   If you just want to disconnect it from its parent, disable the *Con* button.